khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 Buttons can be aligned left, right, or center depending on the context.
 Multiple alignments can be combined within a single screen, but not within an individual context.
 For example, on a single screen the main content uses left alignment, while the sidebar with multiple settings uses right alignment.

-Each type of alignment and recommended application is covered more below.
+Each type of alignment and its recommended application is covered more below.

 ### Left alignment

-Buttons are aligned left in page content and forms where the content is typically unconstrained other than the grid layout.
+Buttons are aligned left in page content and forms where the content is typically unconstrained other than by the grid layout.
 In these instances an F-pattern (top to bottom and left to right in a horizontal movement) is common for reading flow, and buttons align with other content on the page like headings, lists, input labels, and form labels.

 Left alignment is a benefit for accessibility in many ways, including reading flow, focus order, and page zoom where right-aligned buttons may be initially off screen.